mareedubhanu/Task-Submission/readme.txt

 6. then you have to add tasks in Admin panel by clicking add button
 7. by clicking submit button you will be redirect to admin page where you can do CRUD uperations.
 8. customer can see the task in customer panel and manager will be in manager panel

+In Admin Page There is No Validation

+In Customer Page Validation in Age

+In Manager Page Validation In Name Only In Designation No Validation

+In Below Image Login Credentials are Available

+Total 3 Roles 3 Different Logins

+Its Very Clearly Write in Readme File